At the beginning of many shows — most commonly in Police Procedural

 See also Start to Corpse

 - Favored by the Law & Order shows, CSI: Crime Scene Investigation, The X-Files, Supernatural and Buffy the Vampire Slayer.
 Buffy actually subverted this trope in its first episode; the opening sequence featured a good-looking teenage girl intruding on school property after hours with a date (making it both a date and hijinks).
-We think she's a generic soon-dead girl, but then she goes on to be a main Recurring Character throughout the history of BtVS and Angel.
-(Her date, on the other hand, was a pure example of this trope, as the aforementioned girl proceeds to suck his blood.)
+We think she's a generic soon-dead girl, but then she reveals herself as a vampire and kills and eats her date, who was the real generic victim.
+She then goes on to be a main Recurring Character throughout the history of BtVS and Angel.

 - Neatly parodied in Police Squad!!, where every episode had a guest star who was killed while their name was being announced in the credits.